-Just an hour from Santa Cruz, you’ll find Monterey Bay.
-This seaside town is even more sleepy than the last, but that might just be due to the overcast skies that frequent the area.
-Don’t fret because they’re actually a lot to do here.
+Just 1 hour and 45 minutes from San Francisco, you’ll find Monterey Bay.
+This seaside town may feel sleepy, but that might just be due to the overcast skies that frequent the area.
+Don’t fret because they’re actually a lot to do here!

 Monterey to Carmel: 12 minutes

-Most people begin their Big Sur road trip in Carmel, CA. From Monterey, take the scenic “17-Mile Drive” to Carmel-by-the-Sea, a quaint and romantic seaside village with a great selection of shops, galleries, cafes, and restaurants.
+Carmel is one of the cutest little towns I’ve laid eyes on–it’s a quaint and romantic seaside village with a great selection of shops, galleries, cafes, and restaurants.
 You will not be able to resist the charm that the town of Carmel carries, evident the minute you step out of your car.

 Carmel is a great town to grab a bite to eat and go wine tasting.
 If you want to stay the night here, it’s a great place to unwind and relax, though the B&B lodging options here might be pricier than in neighboring cities like Monterey.
 From here, you’ll begin to enter Big Sur territory, where the seaside views from the highway really get impressive.

 Pro Tip: There are only a few spots along Highway 1 where you can stop for food, so I would make sure to bring snacks for the car ride or load up on a big breakfast in Monterey or Carmel.
 Or both!